Social pedagogy: Methods

 After 1970 a lot of different methods derived from those three.
 In practice a mono-methodical approach can be barely found; approaches/ concepts of action predominate which include more than the three classic methods.

 Principles

-Social pedagogy is based on humanistic values stressing human dignity, mutual respect, trust, unconditional appreciation, and equality, to mention but a few.
-It is underpinned by a fundamental concept of children, young people and adults as equal human beings with rich and extraordinary potential and considers them competent, resourceful and active agents.
+Social pedagogy is based on humanistic values that stress human dignity, mutual respect, trust, unconditional appreciation, and equality, to mention but a few.
+It is underpinned by a fundamental concept of children, young people, and adults as equal human beings with rich and extraordinary potential and considers them competent, resourceful, and active agents.

 In their earlier work on social pedagogy, Petrie et al. identify 9 principles underpinning social pedagogy: